louiseiyengar/treehouse-unit-06/README.md

 For this project, I used Node.js, Express, and Pug for template rendering.

-The project displays six websites I created in which the functionality was added using front-end JavaScript code.
+The project displays six websites I created in which functionality was added using front-end JavaScript code.
 The site also contains information about my career as a web developer, as well as a button allowing a user to view my resume.

 ======= Design Modifications ======================